-Herein, four kinds of EMWM with different densities were prepared (1.4 g/cm3, 1.6 g/cm3, 1.8 g/cm3, and 2.0 g/cm3).
-EMWM samples of each density were prepared with lengths of 68 mm, 88 mm, and 112 mm for application in subsequent pipeline coatings as per the actual structural size of the pipelines.
-Every three pieces of materials of different lengths were superimposed together as the upper and lower parts of the pipeline coating.
-The forming parameters of the EMWM materials in this work are listed in Table.
+Herein, four kinds of EMWM structures with different densities were prepared (1.4 g/cm3, 1.6 g/cm3, 1.8 g/cm3, and 2.0 g/cm3).
+Moreover, the EMWM samples of each density were prepared with lengths of 68 mm, 88 mm, and 112 mm for application in the subsequent pipeline coatings as per the actual structural size of the pipelines.
+Every three pieces of the materials with different lengths were superimposed together with the upper and lower parts of the pipeline coating.
+The selected forming parameters of the EMWM materials that were employed in this work are listed in Table.
 2.

-Table 2 Preparation parameters of EMWM
+Table 2.
+Preparation parameters of EMWM

-1.2 Preparation of EMWM-PU composite
+1.2 Preparation of the EMWM-PU composite

-Owing to the porous characteristics of EMWM, the traditional extrusion method will destroy the three-dimensional porous structure of EMWM.
-Therefore, a vacuum infiltration method was used in this study, and the preparation process is shown in Fig. 4.
-The PU is a two-component material comprising of component A and component B. To maintain the quality, the PU was obtained by mixing component A and component B in the mass ratio of 1:1.
-All of the components were purchased from the same corporation (Shenzhen Dazhou Chemical Ltd. China).
-Table 3 lists the mechanical properties of PU at room temperature.
+By considering the porous characteristics of the EMWM configuration, the application of the traditional extrusion method will destroy its three-dimensional porous structure.
+Therefore, a vacuum infiltration method was used in this study, whereas the preparation process is disclosed in Fig. 4.
+The PU is a two-component material comprising of component A and component B. In order to maintain an enhanced material quality, the PU was obtained by mixing the component A with component B in the mass ratio of 1:1.
+All the components were purchased from the same corporation (Shenzhen Dazhou Chemical Ltd. China).
+Table 3 highlights the mechanical properties of the PU at room temperature.

-Fig. 4 Preparation process of EMWM-PU composite
+Fig. 4.
+Preparation process of the EMWM-PU-based composite.

-Table 3 Performance parameters of Polyurethane
+Table 3.
+Performance parameters of the Polyurethane.